Last Updated on 27 November 2025 by Cycloscope

 Near Hangzhou and Shanghai

-These are the kind of peaks China is famous for, similar to the ones in Zhangjiajie, that inspired the scenery of the movie Avatar.
-The place is absolutely thrilling but maybe not suited for all, the vertiginous heights of balconies and platforms may be too much for those who are prone to panic attacks.
-If that’s not the case, then start planning your visit to this place right now, you’ll not regret it.
+The place is absolutely thrilling, but maybe not suited for everyone; the vertiginous heights of balconies and platforms may be too much for those prone to panic attacks.
+If that’s not the case, start planning your visit to this place right now; you won’t regret it.

 This post is part of our weekend getaways from Shanghai or Hangzhou, a collection of great off-the-beaten-path spots in Zhejiang and Jiangsu.